 Rather than allowing learners to become passive recipients of information, eLearning professionals need to get students actively involved through physical or mental performance.
 When people learn by doing, they become energized, they stick with the content, and they learn more.This increases the blood flow around the body, improving learners’ memory, retrieval, and confidence.

 Low energy levels are unavoidable if students remain seated for long periods of time.
-In eLearning environments, role play, energizing online discussions and quick games can all add sensory stimuli to raise blood pressure and epinephrine levels to eliminate drowsiness, reduce restlessness, and reinforce information.
+In eLearning environments, role play, energizing online discussions, and quick games can all add sensory stimuli to raise blood pressure and epinephrine levels to eliminate drowsiness, reduce restlessness, and reinforce information.
 Allowing learners to do some exercises on their own to better understand abstract ideas, write an essay or work with an interactive simulation are also helpful strategies.

 The brain responds best to visual content: of all the information it absorbs, around 80 to 90 percent is visual.
 Studies on memory have found that one of the easiest ways to ensure that learners store information in their long-term memory is to pair concepts with meaningful images.
-Visuals help people make sense out of the content and direct attention, increasing the possibilities that the learners will remember.
-This implies that eLearning designers would do best to match chunks of text with graphics, diagrams, and videos whenever possible.
+Visuals help people make sense of the content and direct attention, increasing the possibilities that the learners will remember.
+This implies that eLearning designers would do their best to match chunks of text with graphics, diagrams, and videos whenever possible.

 Recommended read: this post digs deep into some statistics and facts to further convince of why eLearning developers should embrace visuals when creating their courses.

-When learners see something new, dopamine levels increase in the brain as students know the stimuli has the potential to reward them in some way.
+When learners see something new, dopamine levels increase in the brain as students know the stimuli have the potential to reward them in some way.
 This motivates learners to seek out the reward.
-There are a huge number of opportunities to introduce novelty in eLearning courses simply by being creative; for instance, developers can use fresh examples, surprise learners with new data or present a scenario that’s completely unpredictable.
+There are a huge number of opportunities to introduce novelty in eLearning courses simply by being creative; for instance, designers can use fresh examples, surprise learners with new data or present a scenario that’s completely unpredictable.
 Or, even engage students through games and simulations that require learners to apply the information in unfamiliar contexts.